wu-lee/rushkoff-archive/docs/_articles/toy-art.md

 On the other hand, I brought chaos mathematicians to the attention of pot-heads, Baudrillard to the attention of Simpsons writers, and advanced currency theory to the economy of Second Life.
 It goes both ways.

 See, the SD Ultraman wasn't just the junk culture output of a cynically executed licensing contract.
-It was a con- scious perversion and celebration of a historically sig- nificant superhero.
+It was a conscious perversion and celebration of a historically significant superhero.
 Some artist in a workshop in Tokyo thought, why not MUTATE this guy?
 And why not do it in a way that comments on all the big-eyed baby figures coming out of Disney, the big-eyed stereotypes of manga, and childlike obsession of boys (or men) with dolls?

 And for me, it was the beginning of a journey that the artists chronicled in this book have been on for most of their careers.